LTUC/amman-dotnet-401d2/Curriculum/Class29/lab/README.md

 **User Story 1:** This is page that shows all the products within the Inventory.
 Create a new Razor Page and display all of the products that you have in your Products table.
 Incorporate the functionality that upon clicking each product, it will redirect to an individual product page to show the details (User story 2).
 Refer to the suggested wireframes if you are having trouble determining a layout.

-*stretch goal* - Implement pagination!
+*Stretch goal* - Implement pagination!

 **User Story 2:** For this story, create a new product details page that shows the products image, name, price, and any other relevant details.
 Refer to the suggested wireframes if you are having trouble determining a layout.
 Don't worry about linking the "Add to Cart" button to anything just yet.